martin-ez/Embedded-Custom-Object-Detection/README.md

 ### Writing class map file

-When all the training and testing images are label, we will create a class map file to define the classes that the model will train on.
+When all the training and testing images are labeled, we will create a class map file to define the classes that the model will train on.
 This file must be in a json format and be located in the `data` folder.
 Included in this repo is a class map for the COCO dataset, named `COCO_classes.json` you can use it as a guide.
 For example, a class map for a datatset of Piano, Guitar and Drumsticks could look like:
 ```
 {
   "classes": [